 Since then, I have thoroughly mitigated my social media presence.
 I automate most of my posting and the majority of my interactions are chats with friends (which I also do through texts and apps, which kinda negates the utility).
 My existence on social media diminished to the point of a random lurker.
 And would you like to guess how that has affected my author brand?
 Ding ding ding, not in the slightest.
 In fact, the shift away from social networking has significantly improved it.
 But before I delve into the details, I would like to take a moment to dissect my gripes with each major platform.

 Oh Facebook, you invasive prattle party.
 There’s a reason why your user base is abandoning you in droves, Millennials in particular.
 What once served as the peak of personal networking has devolved into a bunk-barking carnival.
 These days, I am genuinely surprised whenever I find a thoughtful post.
-The platform is little more than a bullhorn for wackadoodles.
-Yes, there are some useful groups hidden in the muck, but the majority of users seem more concerned with political meme vomit.
+The platform seems to be little more than a bullhorn for wackadoos.
+While there are some useful groups hidden in the muck, the majority of users seem more concerned with political meme vomit.
 I have also grown weary of seeing that little blue “F” everywhere.
-I honestly do not care that my favorite bakery has a Facebook page.
+My favorite bakery has a Facebook page.
 I love their products, but never once have I wondered what they are posting on social media.

 Of all the platforms, I see Twitter as the most useful.
 It’s actually a pretty slick way to take the pulse of the masses on any given topic.
 But alas, that pulse is almost always focused on topical discussions (read: hate-spewing arguments).
 And holy crap, the vitriol on Twitter is second to none.
 I have to double, triple, and quadruple check every tweet for anything that could be remotely perceived as insensitive.
 All it takes is a single misconstrued tweet to set off the collective outrage machine.
 Tweeting as a brand is basically a giant game of saying “buy my stuff” without actually saying “buy my stuff.”
 It’s exhausting, and the penalty for getting it wrong is not worth the price of admission.

 Personally, I enjoy Instagram.
 It’s visual, colorful, and fun to play with pictures.
 But I repeat, I enjoy it personally.
-As a brand, it’s a total nightmare.
-Nobody, and I mean nobody, comes to Instagram to find new products.
-Most people who “like” my pics are just annoying randos who want follow-backs.
-Comments are usually some form of “nice pic (emoticon)” with zero context.
-Every direct message is just a blind promo for another platform.
-“Like my stuff?
-Follow me on Twitter.”
+As an author, it’s a total nightmare.
+Nobody, and I mean nobody, comes to Instagram to find new books.
+Most people who “like” my pics are annoying randos who want follow-backs.
+Most comments and DMs are blind fishing.
+“Nice pic (emoticon).
+Here’s a link to more of my crap.”
 Instagram is the undisputed champion of superficial vanity.
 It’s just a never-ending game of “like” hunting, which is beyond tedious.
-As an example, I posted a pic of the Bishop White Gallery of Chinese Temple Art at the Royal Ontario Museum in Toronto.
-Now a noodle company in China follows me. (facepalm)

 Combining them all, I came to the depressing realization that none of them were doing much to promote my brand.
 Does sharing a blog post on Facebook generate book sales?
 No. Does posting a clever comment on Twitter generate book sales?
 No. Does sharing a cool picture on Instagram generate book sales?
 No.